jenewland1999/arrow-shooter-game/README.md

 # Arrow Shooter Game

-A bird's-eye view, arrow-shooting game built using HTML, CSS and JavaScript.
+A bird's-eye view arrow-shooting game built using HTML, CSS and JavaScript.